MikeExplores/PasswordSaver/README.md

-# SchoolProjectsPython
+# PasswordSaver

-**password_Saver** -- takes user input for password and its associated website, encrypts and stores in a csv file.
+Takes user input for password and its associated website, encrypts and stores in a csv file.